wanghailei/study_ror/Hotwire/turbo_app.md

 # Turbo app - a new generation of Rails app

-Turbo changes how views and controllers are structured in Rails, using frames for partial updates and streams for dynamic DOM changes.
+==Turbo changes how views and controllers are structured in Rails==, using frames for partial updates and streams for dynamic DOM changes.

-A Turbo-based Rails app likely represents a modern evolution and a new generation, offering SPA-like behavior with server-rendered HTML, modernizing Rails for interactive web apps while staying within its ecosystem.

-Turbo brings an **HTML-over-the-wire** approach that delivers SPA-like responsiveness without making the app a Single Page Application.
+Turbo enables Rails applications to exhibit single-page application (SPA)-like behavior without relying on heavy client-side JavaScript frameworks like React or Vue.
+This is achieved through features like ==Turbo Drive for fast navigation==, ==Turbo Frames for updating blocks of components==, and ==Turbo Streams for pinpoint content changes==, all operating with server-delivered HTML.

+This evolution aligns with the trend toward interactive, responsive web applications, allowing Rails to compete with modern front-end frameworks while maintaining its server-rendered HTML approach.
+Turbo 8's introduction of DOM morphing and page transitions, further enhancing user experience and positioning Turbo as a forward-looking component of Rails.
+While not explicitly termed a "new generation," ==Turbo's capabilities suggest it represents a significant modernization==, enabling developers to build applications that feel like SPAs but are rooted in Rails' server-side rendering paradigm.

+However, it is important to note that Turbo does not constitute a completely new framework; it is an enhancement within the existing Rails ecosystem.
+It builds on Rails' conventions, such as MVC architecture and Active Record, while introducing new patterns for interactivity.
+This positions Turbo-based Rails apps as an evolved, modern iteration rather than a distinct generational shift.

 ## Classic Rails Views and Controllers Structure